mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-11-14-d-agostino-portrait.md

 ---
-layout: work
+layout: media
 title: "Water pistol"
-description: "PaperFaces portrait of @d_agostino drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @d_agostino drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-d-agostino-twitter-lg.jpg
   thumb: paperfaces-d-agostino-twitter-150.jpg